 Sharing information and working together with agencies to provide children and young people with the help and support they need;

-Supporting pupils who have been abused in accordance with his/her Child Protection Plan;
+Supporting pupils who have been abused in accordance with his/her Child Protection / Child In Need Plan;

-Seeking early help where a child and family would benefit from co-ordinated support from more than one agency (e.g. education, health, housing, police) to prevent needs escalating to a point where intervention would be needed via a statutory assessment;
+Seeking early help where a child and family would benefit from co-ordinated support from more than one agency (e.g. education, health, housing, police) to prevent needs escalating to a point where intervention would be needed via a statutory assessment.

 If at any time it is considered that the child may be a ‘Child in Need’ as defined in the Children Act 1989; or that the child has suffered significant harm or is likely to do so, a referral is made to Local Authority Children's Social Care;

-If staff or volunteers have concerns regarding a child they should raise these with the Designated Safeguarding Lead(s) who will decide take the next step to share the safeguarding concern with parent school, (however, any member of staff or volunteer in the provision can make a referral);
+If staff or volunteers have concerns regarding a child they should raise these with the Designated Safeguarding Lead(s) who will decide to take the next step to share the safeguarding concern with parent school, (however, any member of staff or volunteer in the provision can make a referral);

 If they feel unclear about what has happened to their concerns following a referral they can enquire further and obtain feedback;